-One of the most geographically diverse nations of Europe, with landscapes as varied as the vast marshes of the Danube Delta on the Black Sea and the forested peaks of the Carpathian Mountains, it’s a culturally rich, peaceful and hospitable country that features magnificent landscapes every bit as enchanting as those of Tuscany or Provence.
-Its capital, Bucharest, a city of nearly 2 million, is one of the rare European capitals that has not yet been affected by mass tourism.
-Though the historic fabric of the city was badly damaged by madcap, megalomaniacal projects during the Communist Nicolae Ceauşescu regime (from 1965 to 1989), renovations of some of the city’s surviving Belle Epoque architecture and other historic buildings have transformed the city into an appealingly lively place.
+Located in Eastern Europe between Bulgaria and Ukraine, Romania differs from its neighbors by speaking a language with Latin roots, a vestige of its having been part of the Roman Empire.
+One of the most geographically diverse nations of Europe, it’s a culturally rich and hospitable country that features magnificent landscapes every bit as enchanting as those of Tuscany or Provence.
+Its capital, Bucharest, was badly damaged by megalomaniacal projects during the communist Nicolae Ceauşescu regime, but renovations of some of the surviving historic buildings have transformed the city into an appealingly lively place.

 Enchanting Transylvania is one of the last preindustrial landscapes in Europe.
 Expect beguiling panoramas of villages filled with pastel-painted houses, fortified hilltop churches and small farms practicing traditional agriculture.
 It deserves to join the ranks of Europe’s great destinations.

 Today, Bucharest’s most high-spirited neighborhood is the Lipscani district, which is also called Old Town.
 This is where the locals come to relax and enjoy themselves, and it bustles with cafés, bars and restaurants, including one of the most atmospheric addresses in the city, Caru’ cu bere, a popular 1898 neo-Gothic tavern with a striking interior that serves some great Romanian brews, including unpasteurized Timișoreana, a real beer lover’s beer.